dukesci/cstore_fdw/README.md

+## dukesci memo
+Support for PostgreSQL 14.
+Free to use, but no warranty.
+There is the Citus extension that supports 14+, but it's too big for us.
+Modified because we only need the columnar storage part.

 ## Important notice: Columnar storage is now part of Citus

 Columnar storage is now part of the [Citus extension](https://github.com/citusdata/citus), which uses the table access method API to give a much more native experience.
 It also supports streaming replication, archival, rollback, and simplifies pg_upgrade.
 You can use Citus just for columnar storage on a single PostgreSQL server, or combine it with distributed tables to parallelize queries locally or across a cluster of PostgreSQL servers.